 Samsung 9100 Pro vs 990 Pro: Which One to Choose?

 The 9100 Pro comes with Samsung’s latest Presto controller.
-Samsung has promised a 49% increase in power efficiency with this latest controller over the 990 Pro.
-Another great thing about the 9100 Pro is that it comes with the 8TB variant as well as the obvious 1TB, 2TB, and 4TB versions.
-The latest 9100 Pro is being branded as a drive for AI computing, gaming, and heavy-duty workstations.
+Samsung has promised a 49% increase in power efficiency with this newest controller over the 990 Pro.
+The 990 Pro, on the other hand, is equipped with a slightly older Pascal controller.
+The 9100 Pro comes in 8TB capacity, as well as the obvious 1TB, 2TB, and 4TB versions.
+The latest 9100 Pro is being branded as a drive for AI computing, gaming, and heavy-duty workstations, while the 990 Pro is suitable for gamers, creative people, and other general usage.

 Samsung 9100 Pro vs 990 Pro Specs